kemsky/creality-k1-max-xy-rails-mod/README.md

 7.7 mm belts increase max accelerations, aluminum pipe improves rigidity of the X axis, though it will not provide enough rigidity to have single peak on Y axis.

 Personally, I'm using 20x5 mm carbon board and 20x5 mm aluminum boards combined instead of 20x10x2 mm pipe.
-This items can be found in your local hardware stores or on AliExpress.
+This items can be found in your local hardware store or on AliExpress.

 | Item                       | Type           | Count | Link                                                                                                                                          |
 |----------------------------|----------------|-------|-----------------------------------------------------------------------------------------------------------------------------------------------|